-Safe Management Practices and Code of Behaviour for Safeguarding Children for in person events/ trips and online events
+Safe Management Practices and Code of Behaviour for Safeguarding Children for in person and online engagements

 Safe Management Practices

 Children are less likely to experience harm or accidents if they are supervised properly.
 Activities will be organised so that they maximise participation, fun and learning but also safety.